icanwalkonwater/ModularBot/README.md

 > *Artifact: `com.jesus-crie:modularbot-message-decorator`*

-Decorators are objects that can be bound to a specific message to extend their behaviour by listening to specific events regarding this message.
+Decorators are objects that can be bound to a specific message to extend their behaviour by listening to specific events regarding their message.
 This module is mainly made to allow a bunch of interactions using the message's reactions (emotes under the message).

 Every decorator extends `MessageDecorator` which stores the bound message and its timeout.
 When a